-······ March 2012 (M)daction Agency (M)nalysis Redaction Annotation Procedure (M)g!
-(M)hly-secure document intended only for the eyes of any agents working for (M)ian Redaction Agency.
-Pleease familiarize yourself with the procedures (M)his document and then shred it as soon as possible to avoid giving away your (M)rview (M)ommunication among agents must be encoded, one message per paragraph, using (M) the procedures outlined in this document.
-We cover ''decoding'' first.
-(M)edacting Short Words (M)y words that are shorter than five letters should be redacted.
+March 2012 (M)daction Agency (M)nalysis Redaction Annotation Procedure .
+(M)q (M) hly-secure document intended only for the eyes of any agents working for (M)ian Redaction Agency.
+Pleease familiarize yourself with the procedures (M)his document and then shred it as soon as possible to avoid giving away your (M)rview (M)ommunication among agents must be encoded, one message per paragraph, using I(M) the procedures outlined in this document.
+We cover ''decoding'' first. 'decoding'' (M)edacting Short Words (M)y words that are shorter than five letters should be redacted.
 (M).
 Redacting Greek (M)ny words that contain a substring that is a spelling of a Greek letter should be redacted.
 4. Redacting Homophones Any words that are a homophone of another English word should be redacted.
 It is not necessary that both words be in the same document.
-5. Redacting Letter Sounds Any words that sound like a series of letters read out loud should be redacted.
+5. Redacting Letter Sounds 'Any words that sound like a series of letters read out loud should be redacted.
 The homophones here can be a bit rough.
-6. Redacting Consecutive I's Any word containing three or more I's without any intervening vowels (this includes Many word containing three or more 1's without any intervening vowers (this includes you will be redacted.
+6. Redacting Consecutive I's Any word containing three or more I's without any intervening vowels (this includes Y's) should be redacted.
 7. Redacting Stress-changing Words Any words that change their syllabic stress depending on the part of speech of the word (such as noun vs. verb, or noun vs. adjective) should be redacted.
-3. Extracting the Message If you have done all the other steps correctly, this last step is actually very easy to carry out.
-You should notice that all the remaining words in the document will have a length page 1 of 3 ا
+8. Extracting the Message If you have done all the other steps correctly, this last step is actually very easy to carry out.
+You should notice that all the remaining words in the document will have a length page 1 of 3